Last Will & Testament Form

 Do I need to indicate who will look after my children in my Will?

-You should think about appointing a testamentary guardian if you have children under the age of 18.
-A Guardian will take over your parental responsibilities for any of your children if they are under the age of 18.
-They will have to care for your children and make essential decisions regarding their education or religious beliefs.
+You should think about appointing a testamentary guardian if you have children under the age of 18, or are planning on having children in the future.
+Upon the death of a parent, the general rule is that the child/children will continue living with the surviving parent.
+If the child/children have no surviving parent or the surviving parent is not deemed suitable to care for that child, then the local authority will look at the Will to see whether a testamentary guardian has been appointed.
+If it is deemed appropriate, a testamentary guardian will take over your parental responsibilities for any of your children if they are under the age of 18.
+They will care for your children and make essential decisions regarding their education or religious beliefs.

 Am I able to leave gifts of money or specific items in my Will?